 ~SANTA FE ARTIST PAINTS CITY'S HISTORY~

-“Rush Cole’s VIVA SANTA FE!” is complete.
-The four-feet by six-feet montage of historical, cultural, and environmental elements took more than a year to create.
-Painted in oil on canvas, Cole’s civic work of art blends Pueblo Feast Day dancers, a Spanish horse and rider, and a rodeo bull rider, plus dozens of familiar landmarks, creating a colorful vision of this legendary community.
+“Rush Cole’s VIVA SANTA FE!” is a glowingly vibrant tribute to this most legendary capital city in the American Southewest.
+The four-feet by six-feet montage of historical, cultural, and environmental elements required more than a solid year of research and labor to create.
+Painted in oil on canvas, Cole’s civic work of art blends three central pictorial elements of Pueblo Feast Day dancers, a Spanish horse and rider, and a rodeo bull rider, plus dozens of familiar landmarks and events, creating a colorful vision of the storied community.
 Visual surprises abound in the composition, from petroglyph- strewn rocks, to the vintage Plaza clock, and many, many more.

 Santa Fe’s official name translates to mean “City of Holy Faith”.
 Appropriately, the colorful historic montage was even blessed midway through its creation by one of Cole’s good friends, a priest from a parish in California.
 “I became a little teary when that happened; it was totally spontaneous,” Rush explained.
 “I’ve always felt that there were angels involved with this project, and to have a servant of God make a prayer for it sealed that feeling for me.”

 This isn’t the first time that Rush Cole has painted a portrait of an entire city and its history.
 In 1982 she won a competition to create a definitive image of the city of Corpus Christi, Texas.
 Her two-feet by five-feet prototype garnered her the prize and a commission to reproduce it as an eight-feet by twenty-feet, acrylic-on-canvas work of art, now on permanent display in the city’s American Bank Center.